Sergey Shcherbakov: Arrest, trial and execution

 A riot was brewing in Leninsk-Kuznetsky, with even the city prosecutor resigning.
 Then suddenly, Elena Muratova's friend told the deputy chief of the ATS from the executive committee, Stepan Krioni, that she knew what street the attacker lived on.
 Authorities started to observe the area.
 In the courtyard of Shcherbakov's house, the tent was discovered soaked in a barrel, which he had spread out before raping and killing Kolesnikova, and an old pram, with gauze bags lying on the ground.
 A gold watch stolen from the last victim was found in the outerwear pocket.
 Also noting Shcherbakov's recent scratch on the cheek, the police arrested him.
-During the subsequent search, stolen ammunition from the army and gold jewelry that belonged to the victims was located.
+During the subsequent search, stolen ammunition from the army and gold jewellery that belonged to the victims were located.

 During the investigative experiments, Shcherbakov confessed everything, saying that he felt pleasure talking about the attacks.
 However, then the offender's mother told him on a prison visit that his childhood friend Viktor Popov, who suffered from alcoholism, had hanged himself.
 After that, Shcherbakov changed his testimony, pinning all the crimes on Popov.
 It took two years to work out the accusation, with the investigators eventually being convinced of the deceased's innocence.
 During some of the crimes, Popov had had an alibi: he was outside Leninsk-Kuznetsky or was in a drunk tank.

 At trial, the maniac tried to obtain a mitigation of punishment, claiming that the girl who ditched him had broken his life.
 The Leninsk-Kuznetsky court sentenced Sergey Shcherbakov to death by firing squad, with confiscation of property.
 The convict appealed the verdict to the Supreme Court of the Soviet Union, but he was denied a pardon.
-On September 26, 1988, in the Kemerovo Custody, the sentence was carried out.
-Despite this, there were rumors that Shcherbakov was not executed, but instead sent to work in the uranium mines.
+On 26 September 1988, in the Kemerovo Custody, the sentence was carried out.
+Despite this, there were rumours that Shcherbakov was not executed but instead sent to work in the uranium mines.